AuthorOfTheSurf/KobraScript/README.md

 #### Objects
-Objects are very similar in KobraScript to JavaScript.
-Braces are used specifically for objects, and nothing else.
-Properties in objects are assigned using the `:` with `,` delimiting declarations.
+Objects are easily specified and finely readable in KobraScript.
+Braces are used specifically for objects in this language, empty braces is an object (one with no properties).

     $ bicycle = {                                           var bicycle = {
         frame: "aluminum",                                          frame: "aluminum",